Royal Museums of Fine Arts of Belgium

-The Royal Museums contains over 20,000 drawings, sculptures, and paintings, covering a period extending from the early 15th century to the present, such as those of Flemish old masters like Bruegel, Rogier van der Weyden, Robert Campin, Anthony van Dyck, Jacob Jordaens, and Peter Paul Rubens, making it the most popular art institution and most visited museum complex in Belgium.
-The Magritte Museum houses the world's largest collection of the works of the surrealist René Magritte.
+The Royal Museums contain over 20,000 drawings, sculptures, and paintings, covering a period extending from the early 15th century to the present, such as those of Flemish old masters like Bruegel, Rogier van der Weyden, Robert Campin, Anthony van Dyck, Jacob Jordaens, and Peter Paul Rubens, making them the most popular art institution and most visited museum complex in Belgium.
+The Magritte Museum houses the world's largest collection of works by the surrealist artist René Magritte.

 History

 Early history

-The museum was founded in 1801 by Napoleon and opened in 1803 as the Museum of Fine Arts of Brussels (Musée des Beaux-Arts de Bruxelles, Museum voor Schone Kunsten van Brussel), occupying fourteen rooms of the former Palace of Charles of Lorraine, known as the "Old Court".
+The museum was founded on 1 September 1801 by Napoleon and opened in 1803 as the Museum of Fine Arts of Brussels (Musée des Beaux-Arts de Bruxelles, Museum voor Schone Kunsten van Brussel), occupying fourteen rooms of the former Palace of Charles of Lorraine, known as the "Old Court".
 The first collection, the core of the current collections of Ancient Art, consisted of a selection of "old deposits", works of art seized by the French Republic but abandoned (1798), increased by two shipments from Paris (1802 and 1811), and returned works taken away by the Republic (1815).
-Later, during the Dutch period, King William I of the Netherlands sponsored an expansion of the collection (1817 and 1819) and had two wings built on the current Place du Musée/Museumplein (the so-called Palace of National Industry, opened in 1830).
+Later, during the Dutch period, King William I of the Netherlands sponsored an expansion of the collection (1817 and 1819) and had two wings built on the current Place du Musée/Museumplein (the Palace of National Industry, opened in 1830).

-Following Belgian Independence, the museum, which had belonged to the City of Brussels since 1811, was ceded to the Belgian State in 1841.
+Following Belgian independence, the museum, which had belonged to the City of Brussels since 1811, was ceded to the Belgian State in 1841.
 The transfer of the Contemporary Art collection from the Ministry of the Interior in 1834 is at the origin of the Modern Art section.
 In 1845, it was decided, by royal decree, that the museum was to receive works of art of deceased and living Belgian artists.
 A national commission was established to select important works of art.
 The first president of the commission was the Count de Beaufort.
 Other members were Gustaf Wappers, François-Joseph Navez, Guillaume Geefs, Eugène Simonis, Tilman-François Suys and Luigi Calamatta.
 Many of these founding members were active in the Royal Academy of Science, Letters and Fine Arts of Belgium.

-Until 1878, the Brussels Salon, a periodic exhibition of work by living artists, took place in the former apartments of Charles Alexander of Lorraine.
+Until 1878, the Brussels Salon, a periodic exhibition of works by living artists, took place in the former apartments of Charles Alexander of Lorraine.
 This situation was not ideal because the permanent collection had to be temporarily stored or covered during the exhibition.
 In addition, the exhibitors complained that all paintings were not lit equally well.
-Renovation works were carried out so that in 1830 a Great Gallery could open with a skylight.
+Renovation works were carried out so that in 1830 a Grand Gallery could open with a skylight.
 Nevertheless, low-hanging works were still difficult to see.
 In 1851, the exhibition was held in a temporary construction in the courtyard, before returning to its traditional location until 1881, when the first rooms of the new Museum of Fine Arts could be used.
 This museum remained the location for all subsequent editions.